ipspace/netlab/docs/dev/module-attributes.md

  ip ospf {{ pid }} area {{ l.ospf.area }}
 ```

-**Note**: The system defaults file sets **ospf.area** to **0.0.0.0**.
+**Note**: The system defaults set **ospf.area** to **0.0.0.0**.
 That value is copied to individual nodes that have no OSPF area specified, and further down into individual interfaces, making sure that `l.ospf.area` always has a usable value.

 ## no_propagate Attributes